|Portsmouth Harbor, NH|

 The tower was shortened to fifty-five feet in 1851, and on December 29, 1854, a fourth-order Fresnel lens replaced the array of lamps and reflectors.
 As only one lamp was used inside the lens, a significant savings in oil was realized.
 Prior to the change, 302.21 gallons had been consumed in six months, and afterward only 39.93 were needed over the same amount of time.

 In 1871, the old dwelling was torn down and a new one was built on the same foundation.
-The dwelling was moved in 1897 and again in 1905 to make room for new fortifications.
+The dwelling was moved to a new site in 1897 and again in 1905 to make room for new fortifications.

 A bell house was built at the base of the tower in 1896, allowing a 1,048-pound bell to be tolled once every ten seconds.
 As early as 1886, the keeper had been given a hand bell to be rung in answer to a vessel’s signal.
 A foghorn replaced the bell in 1972 and kept the same signature as the bell: a single blast every ten seconds.